 73 Colleges Added to Program on Pell for Prisoners

-The Education Department added 73 colleges today to the Second Chance Pell Experiment, which allows incarcerated people to receive Pell Grants.
+The Education Department on Tuesday added 73 colleges to the Second Chance Pell Experiment, which allows incarcerated people to receive Pell Grants.

 The department also announced changes to policies to help incarcerated individuals with defaulted loans, including “affirming that incarcerated individuals qualify for a fresh start, which returns borrowers with defaulted loans to repayment in good standing and allows them to access programs like the Second Chance Pell Experiment.”